The Alchemist (novel): Plot

 The boy then encounters the wise alchemist, who teaches him to realise his true self.
 Together, they risk a journey through the territory of warring tribes, where Santiago is forced to demonstrate his oneness with the "Soul of the World" by turning himself into a dust storm before he is allowed to proceed.

 When he reaches the pyramids and begins digging, he is robbed by thieves, who ask him what he is digging for; he replies that a dream has led him to buried treasure.
 The thieves scoff, and the leader remarks about a dream he once had about treasure under a tree at a ruined church.
-Santiago realises that the treasure he sought was where he had had his original dream all along.
+Santiago realises that the treasure he sought was where he had his original dream all along.
 After finding the treasure back at the ruined church, he decides to go back to Fatima, who awaits him.

 Themes

 The plot of the novel builds on the international folktale type classified as no. 1645 ("The Treasure at Home") in the Aarne–Thompson–Uther Index of folktales: "A man dreams that if he goes to a distant city he will find treasure on a certain bridge.
 Finding no treasure, he tells his dream to a man who says that he too has dreamed of treasure at certain place.
 He describes the place, which is the first man's home.
 When the latter returns home he finds the treasure."
 The earliest known version of this tale type is a poem by the 13th-century Persian poet Rumi, and a variant of the tale appears in the One Thousand and One Nights collection of Arabic folktales.

 The book's main theme is about finding one's destiny, although according to The New York Times, The Alchemist is "more self-help than literature".
 The advice given to Santiago that "when you really want something to happen, the whole universe will conspire so that your wish comes true" is the core of the novel's thinking.
 Coelho originally wrote The Alchemist in only two weeks, explaining later that he was able to work at this pace because the story was "already written in [his] soul."